superluminar-io/fullstack-serverless-workshop/docs/adding-notes.md

    ```

 1. Deploy the latest changes: `npm run deploy`
+   %TODO: Double check - this quite likely will already come earlier in Lab 1 - we might skip this completely or have a new screenshot for Lab 1
    Be aware you will be asked to confirm IAM Statement and IAM Policy Changes:

    ![deployment confirmation](./media/http-api/deployment-confirmation.png)